 - When choosing fats, select monounsaturated oils, such as olive or canola oils.

 - Choose whole grains over white flour or pasta products.

 - Choose fresh fruits and vegetables every day.
-Many of these foods are rich in potassium, fiber, or both, possibly helping lower blood pressure.
+Many of these foods are rich in potassium, fiber, or both.

 - Choose modest amounts of protein (no more than 18% of total daily calories).
 Fish, skinless poultry, and soy products are the best protein sources.

 - Limit carbohydrates to 55% of daily calories.

 - Limit daily dietary cholesterol intake to 150 mg.